-- Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2024 - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
-Staff are aware of social media/on-line conduct policies. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our code of conduct and staff handbook. - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
-Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - Maintaining an accurate, complete, up to date Single Central Record
+- Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
+Staff are aware of social media/ on-line conduct. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following the Code of Conduct. - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
+Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - All staff are required to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting). - Maintaining an accurate, complete, up to date Single Central Record.
+The Single Central Record is audited by an external professional - suggestions for improvement are considered and implemented as appropriate.

-12.0 Staff training and updates:
+Staff training and updates

-In our school there is a commitment to the continuous development of all staff, regardless of role, with regard to safeguarding training:
+In our school there is a commitment to the continuous development of all staff, regardless of role with regard to safeguarding training.

-All staff undertake Basic Awareness Safeguarding training within the first term of their employment/placement.
-This is provided by Cheshire East Safeguarding Children's Partnership (CESCP).
-This training is refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.
+All staff undertake Cheshire East Safeguarding Children's Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and child protection training as soon as possible after their begin their employment.
+This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.